Skip to main content

 Root cause and explanation

-If any page failed to load during a scan due to 404 errors, timeouts or similar issues, it can cause differences in the issues detected.
-Pages not loaded are not scanned for issues and this can result in a reduced number of issues being reported.
+If any page failed to load during a scan due to 404 errors, timeouts, or similar issues, it can cause differences in the issues detected.
+Pages that do not load are not scanned.
+The report then shows fewer issues.

 Which products show changes to issue count due to page failure